qlover/fe-base/packages/fe-utils/docs/common/executor/plugins/ExecutorPlugin.md

 - On error (onError)
 - Custom execution logic (onExec)

-lifeCycle:
-- onBefore
+LifeCycle:

+**onBefore**
-  onBefore can modify the input data before it reaches the task, before exec is called.
+  - onBefore can modify the input data before it reaches the task, before exec is called.
-  The parameter of the first plugin's onBefore is the input data of exec.
+  - The parameter of the first plugin's onBefore is the input data of exec.
-  The parameter of other plugins' onBefore is the return value of previous plugin's onBefore.
+  - The parameter of other plugins' onBefore is the return value of previous plugin's onBefore.
-  Also, not return value, will use first plugin's onBefore return value or exec's input data.
+  - Also, not return value, will use first plugin's onBefore return value or exec's input data.
-  The parameter of the first plugin's onBefore is the input data of exec.
+  - The parameter of the first plugin's onBefore is the input data of exec.
-  If any plugin's onBefore throws an error, it immediately stops the onBefore chain and enters the onError chain.
+  - If any plugin's onBefore throws an error, it immediately stops the onBefore chain and enters the onError chain.

-- onExec
+**onExec**
-  onExec can modify the task before it is executed.
+  - onExec can modify the task before it is executed.
-  Use first plugin's onExec return value or exec's task.
+  - Use first plugin's onExec return value or exec's task.
-  The exec execution is only allowed to be modified once, so only the first onExec lifecycle method registered in the plugins list will be used.
+  - The exec execution is only allowed to be modified once, so only the first onExec lifecycle method registered in the plugins list will be used.

+**onSuccess**
-- onSuccess
+  - When call exec, onSuccess will be executed after onExec.
-  When call exec, onSuccess will be executed after onExec. onSuccess accept the result of previous plugin's onSuccess, and can return a new result to the next plugin's onSuccess.
+  - onSuccess accept the result of previous plugin's onSuccess, and can return a new result to the next plugin's onSuccess.
-  That means, if any plugin's onSuccess returns a new value, the next plugin's onSuccess will accept the value of previous plugin's onSuccess as parameter, and can continue to return a new value, until the last plugin's onSuccess.
+  - That means, if any plugin's onSuccess returns a new value, the next plugin's onSuccess will accept the value of previous plugin's onSuccess as parameter,
+  - and can continue to return a new value, until the last plugin's onSuccess.
 The entire chain will not stop.
-  The parameter of the first plugin's onSuccess is the result of exec.
+  - The parameter of the first plugin's onSuccess is the result of exec.
-  If any plugin's onSuccess throws an error, it immediately stops the onSuccess chain and enters the onError chain.
+  - If any plugin's onSuccess throws an error, it immediately stops the onSuccess chain and enters the onError chain.

-- onError
+**onError**
-  When an error occurs during call exec, all plugins' onError will be ordered executed.
+  - When an error occurs during call exec, all plugins' onError will be ordered executed.
-  After exec, all errors will be wrapped with ExecutorError.
+  - After exec, all errors will be wrapped with ExecutorError.
-  If onError of any of the plugins returns an error, the error is thrown and the entire chain is stopped, but execNoError only return the error.
+  - If onError of any of the plugins returns an error, the error is thrown and the entire chain is stopped, but execNoError only return the error.
-  If any plugin's onError throws an error, it immediately stops the entire chain and throws the error, since errors in the error chain cannot be caught.
+  - If any plugin's onError throws an error, it immediately stops the entire chain and throws the error, since errors in the error chain cannot be caught.
 Whether exec or execNoError.
-  If all plugins' onError neither return nor throw an error, wrapping raw Errors with ExecutorError and throw.
+  - If all plugins' onError neither return nor throw an error, wrapping raw Errors with ExecutorError and throw.
-  If execNoError is called, the first error encountered is returned, and the entire lifecycle is terminated.
+  - If execNoError is called, the first error encountered is returned, and the entire lifecycle is terminated.

 **execNoError returns all errors as they are.**

-@abstract

 @example